wagov/wasocshared/docs/threat-activity.md

 - [Sophisticated network attacks and guidance for agencies](https://soc.cyber.wa.gov.au/advisories/20230816001-Sophisticated-Network-Attacks-and-Guidance/)
 - [Results of Major Technical Investigations for Storm-0558 Key Acquisition ](https://msrc.microsoft.com/blog/2023/09/results-of-major-technical-investigations-for-storm-0558-key-acquisition/)

-Agencies should review their software asset register(s) and vulnerability remediation (patching) processes to mitigate against the above vulnerabilities.
-Any exposed **remote access** services should be worth prioritising due to ongoing threat activity.
+Agencies should review [ACSC's Questions to Ask Managed Service Providers](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/outsourcing-and-procurement/managed-services/questions-ask-managed-service-providers), especially service providers managing their **network**, **compute** and **file/email (Microsoft 365)** resources.
+A supporting extract from page 16 and 17 of the [NIST CSF 2.0 Initial Public Draft](https://nvlpubs.nist.gov/nistpubs/CSWP/NIST.CSWP.29.ipd.pdf) is below, identifying what should be addressed as part of procurement and contract management.

+!!! note "Managing Cybersecurity Risk in Supply Chains (NIST)"

+- **Identify:** Identifying, validating, and recording vulnerabilities associated with the supplier’s product or service [ID.RA-01]
+- **Protect:** Authenticating users, services, and hardware [PR.AA-03]; applying appropriate configuration management practices [PR.PS-01]; generating log records and having the logs available for continuous monitoring [PR.PS-04]; and integrating secure software development practices into the supplier’s software development life cycles [PR.PS-07]
+- **Detect:** Monitoring computing hardware and software for potentially adverse events [DE.CM-09]
+- **Respond:** Executing incident response plans when compromised products or services are involved [RS.MA-01]
+- **Recover:** Executing the recovery portion of the organization’s incident response plan when compromised products or services are involved [RC.RP-01], and restoring compromised products or services and verifying their integrity [RC.RP-05]

-If you were affected by the [LastPass breach](https://soc.cyber.wa.gov.au/advisories/20221223001-Lastpass-breach-update/) last year, please review [Experts Fear Crooks are Cracking Keys Stolen in LastPass Breach](https://krebsonsecurity.com/2023/09/experts-fear-crooks-are-cracking-keys-stolen-in-lastpass-breach/)
+Additionally agencies should prioritise remediating vulnerabilities in any internet-facing **remote access** services due to ongoing threat activity.
+If you were affected by the [LastPass breach](https://soc.cyber.wa.gov.au/advisories/20221223001-Lastpass-breach-update/) last year, please also review [Experts Fear Crooks are Cracking Keys Stolen in LastPass Breach](https://krebsonsecurity.com/2023/09/experts-fear-crooks-are-cracking-keys-stolen-in-lastpass-breach/).

 **Phishing activity remains high** across all organisations with multiple incidents detected weekly.
 Please refer to the below guides to ensure all external and internal sign-ins are appropriately monitored.